-Whether you a seasoned crafter, a maker that needs an affordable touch-up tool, a parent looking for a low-cost and creative 3D printing tool for a child, or someone who wants to try their hand drawing or modeling with something a little different, you’ll hopefully find a 3D pen that ticks the right boxes.
+Whether you are a seasoned crafter, a maker who needs an affordable touch-up tool, a parent looking for a low-cost and creative 3D printing tool for a child, or someone who wants to try their hand drawing or modeling with something a little different, you’ll hopefully find a 3D pen that ticks the right boxes.

 While 3D pen manufacturers love to position their products as handheld 3D printers and viable alternatives to the real thing, the reality is that this simply isn’t true.

 As such, when trawling for the best 3D pens, we focused on options that offer a balance of comfort, decent printing performance, and ‘fun’ – an intangible metric, but one that’s central to how we should consider 3D pens as quirky, low-cost offshoots of 3D printers.

 Alongside, we considered more technical aspects such as extrusion speeds and consistency, build quality, reliability (is it prone to clogging?), and whether the filament loading mechanism makes it easy to swap in a different color or filament type.
 Factors such as safety and ease of use, notably small features such as on-pen button placement and functionality, steered the selection process, too.

 In the end, we settled on five 3D printing pens that, in our humble opinion, offer the most enjoyable printing experience of the bunch.
 You’ll find options at different price points, although as we note in the handy ‘Things to Consider’ section at the end, it’s worth paying more for a better pen.
 Read on to find a brief round-up of what each 3D pen has to offer and where it disappoints.